Avola: World War II

 During World War II, Avola was the place of one of the first Allied landings during the Allied invasion of Sicily.
 The town, defended by Major Umberto Fontemaggi's 374th Coastal Battalion (part of the 206th Coastal Division), was attacked by three battalions of the 151st Infantry Brigade (part of the British 8th Army led by General Montgomery) and captured after several hours of fighting on 10 July 1943.
-General Montgomery's plan was to send a three-brigade front between Avola and Cassibile in the Gulf of Nito.
+General Montgomery's plan was to send a three-brigade front between Avola and Cassibile in the Gulf of Noto.
 It was to be led by Miles Dempsey's British 13th Corps.
 The plan was that as soon as Dempsey's forces had succeeded in establishing a beachhead they were to push northwards along the coast as quickly as possible, with the goal being to link up with other British forces in the effort to capture the Sicilian coastal towns of Syracuse, Augusta, Catania and airfields around the River Simeto.
 During the fighting in and around Avola between Montgomery's British soldiers and Mussolini's fascist soldiers there was an incident in which around seventy-five American paratroopers landed outside of the town, far away from where the British were already engaged in combat.
 The American GIs were over fifty miles away from their intended landing zone and decided to improvise, which in this case meant attempting to take the town by force on their own.
 They immediately became bogged down in a massive firefight and realized they had "bit off more than they could chew".
 In the course of the firefight the American GIs became pinned down in a square.
 At this point Major-General Sidney Kirkman's British 50th division "came to the rescue" by using a Bren carrier and blasted away the Italian forces who had pinned the Americans down.
 The Americans realized however that their ordeal would not be over until they could properly identify themselves so that the British wouldn't mistake them for Germans or Italians.
 They put their helmets on the end of sticks and waved them above the firing line while yelling that they were American.
 One British soldier exclaimed "What the bloody 'ell are you Yanks doing 'ere?"
 This incident led to the British and Americans making sure that in future operations their forces all used the same password so that they could more easily identify one another in combat.
 When the British military's Durham Light Infantry division took over the center of the town they raised their regimental flag over Avola, as soon as the local people recognized that they were the Allies and not more Germans the local people welcomed the British and American soldiers with open arms.